Didn’t meet some of your writing goals last year? Some advice from an award-winning journalist and bestselling author on how to this year.

 4. What’s your life like?

-You need to set goals that are suitable to your life, your speed, and your talent, no matter what anyone else may do or say.
+You need to set goals that are suitable for your life, your writing speed, and your talent, no matter what anyone else may do or say.
 It’s also important to incorporate life changes into your goal setting.
 If you’re going through the loss of a loved one, for instance, don’t expect yourself to be as productive as when everything’s going well.
 Cut down a bit on work and go easy on yourself.

 Making yourself work hard when you’re not physically or emotionally ready will only detract you from your goals.